zax-xyz/TwitchModBadgeColours/README.md

 # TwitchModBadgeColours
 Make mod badges in Twitch the same colour as the username

+Compatible with both FFZ and BTTV as well as vanilla Twitch.

 ## Requirements
 Installation of this requires a userscript manager such as [Tampermonkey](https://www.tampermonkey.net/).